chris021716/GPTShadersLite/README.md

 # GPT Shaders Lite

-## Version 1.0

-Welcome to **GPT Shaders Lite Version 1.0**!
+Welcome to **GPT Shaders Lite**!

-GPT Shaders Lite is the lightweight edition of GPT Shaders.
-It is designed to improve Minecraft's visuals while maintaining extremely high performance.
+GPT Shaders Lite is the lightweight edition of the GPT Shaders project.
+It is designed to make Minecraft look better while keeping performance as high as possible.

-This edition focuses on giving players a better-looking game without adding heavy graphical effects.
+Unlike many shader packs, GPT Shaders Lite does not try to compete with heavy cinematic shaders.
+Instead, it focuses on small visual improvements that have little impact on performance, making it a great choice for lower-end computers and players who prefer high frame rates.

 ## Features

 - Lightweight water animation
-- Simple blue water tint
+- Improved water colors
 - Warm torch and lava lighting
 - Lightweight waving grass and foliage
-- Slight foliage color enhancement
 - Slight color enhancement
-- Optimized for maximum performance

-## Not Included

-To keep performance as high as possible, GPT Shaders Lite does not include:

-- Custom sky
-- Fresnel water reflections
-- Advanced fog
-- Bloom
-- Volumetric effects
+- Performance-focused rendering
-- Heavy post-processing
+- Vanilla-friendly appearance

+## Philosophy

+Every feature in GPT Shaders Lite must justify its performance cost.

+If an effect significantly reduces FPS without providing a noticeable visual improvement, it does not belong in Lite.

 ## Target Hardware

-Recommended for:
+GPT Shaders Lite is recommended for:

 - Intel UHD Graphics
 - Intel Iris Xe Graphics